natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: w_s=1.26\cdot 10^{-6} \sqrt{ 13.0321+1.18 \left( 1.56\cdot10^{-6} \frac{g d_{50}^3}{1.5876\cdot 10^{-12}}\right )^{0.65}} -3.61
   :label: FallVelo

 In the model, if you do not know if your site has a sand dune or not, and/or do not know its height, we assign it a dune height based on whether it is wave dominated or not, and the value of its beach type (see Equation :ref:`BeachType`).
 If the beach type value determines that it is a reflective beach (:math:`Type<3`), we assign it an average dune height of 5m.
 Reflective beaches tend to be protected from the open ocean and have relatively steep foreshore slopes.
 Short and Hesp (1982) observed a variation in dune height between 4 and 8m at those beach.
 On the other hand of the spectrum, dissipative beaches (:math:`Type \geq 5`) are in general exposed to the open ocean, where there are very energetic waves.
 These beaches tend to experience strong winds, which can create fairly high dunes.
 Short and Hesp (1982) observed a variation in height between 15 and 30m at those beaches.
 In our model, we assign them a dune height of 20m.
 In between are intermediate beaches, where Short and Hesp (1982) observed a variation in height between 8 and 15m.
 In our model, we assign them a dune height of 12m.

-2.	*Add a backshore to a mangrove or mash.*  Mangrove and marsh beds are different from sandy beaches because they consist, in general, of consolidated materials, do not have dunes, and their profile is in general fairly linear.
+**Option 2.
+Add a backshore to a mangrove or mash.**  Mangrove and marsh beds are different from sandy beaches because they consist, in general, of consolidated materials, do not have dunes, and their profile is in general fairly linear.
 In general, mangrove bed slopes vary between 1V:400H and 1V:600H xxxx.
 We did not find any specific guidelines for marsh profiles.

 If you choose this option, you will have to enter a maximum of three linear profiles that can be added to the bathymetry profile that was cut/created for you or that you uploaded.

-3.	*Modify a profile uploaded in the GIS interface.*:  As mentioned earlier, if you upload a profile with a minimum of two (X, Z) points, you can modify it or add to it by creating linear xx between fixed distances.
+**Option 3.
+Modify a profile uploaded in the GIS interface.**:  As mentioned earlier, if you upload a profile with a minimum of two (X, Z) points, you can modify it or add to it by creating linear xx between fixed distances.
 This option is especially useful in cases when you are not fully satisfied with the profile that was cut in GIS and want to modify it, when you want to create a depth profile from scratch, or when you want to add intertidal and backshore regions to depth profiles.

 Third, the Profile Generator locates the presence of natural habitats along your cross-section.
 When you choose Option 1 *Yes* to the question *Do you have nearshore bathymetry GIS layer*, you can also indicate the types of natural habitats that are present in your region, and the model will locate and plot where those habitats fall onto the cross-shore bathymetry.
 Please note that the results from this last step are accurate only if the natural habitat and bathymetry layers are properly geo-referenced.
 If these layers were prepared during two different efforts, you might have to make sure that the natural habitats are properly placed along your profile (e.g., make sure that seagrass beds are in subtidal, or mangroves are in inter- or supratidal areas).